anu-coder/Boston-House-Price-Prediction_case_study/README.md

 3. Optimal and necessary Feature Selection and data partitioning (Train and Test)
 4. Fitting various regression models, and Random Forest model with grid search, and cross validation.
 5. Have also applied PCA to check if it increses accuracy.
-6. The error matrices used to check the accuracy was RMSE, MAPE, MinMaxerror, correlation percentage.
+6. The error matrices used to check the accuracy was RMSE, MAPE, MAE, MSE.
 7. Tried to create self help plotting packages available in [R_utils repository](https://github.com/anu-coder/R_utils)

 ## Some visulization for the dataset: